daniielp/daniiel-dev/src/content/case/drag-and-drop.md

 ---
-title: "Case study: Implementing Drag and Drop for wish reordering on oenskelisten.dk "
+title: "Case study: Implementing Drag and Drop for reordering components "
 description: "A case study on developing a user-friendly, feature-rich online wishlist platform for the Danish market."
 publishDate: 2024-09-24